IdkBemja/RadioTest-Java/README.md

 ## RadioTest Challenge Test

-this app is a challenge to understand how POO works.
+this app is a challenge to understand how OOP works.